Yashar-Ajdari/README.MD/README.md

 # README.MD
-### This read me file is a sine that you have found my github.
+### This is a sine you found my github, dont worry I won't go on a tangent and I'll keep this brief.
 I am an undergraduate maths student also learning python.